6 step guide to creativity and productivity

 It is that time of the year-time for new beginnings, fresh starts and newly refurbished, clean homes!
-If you find yourself a little bit tight with budget, and refurbishment is the last thing on your mind, but you would still like to press restart and commence on the clear, we have for you a portion of tips on how to organise your workspace, boost creativity and improve your productivity.
+If you find yourself a little bit tight with budget, and refurbishment is the last thing on your mind, while still wanting to press restart and commence on the clear, our interior designers have a portion of tips on how to organise your workspace, boost creativity and improve your productivity.

 But first, why is a clean, organised workspace so important?

 A cluttered desk means a cluttered mind.
 No matter if that is your office work spot or a little study corner at home, messy surroundings can make you stressed, confused, distracted and even anxious.
-And yes, there are a lot of creatives out there that need the explosion of stationary, papers, pens and folders around them, the important thing, however, is for those to be present only during the actual creative process.
-After a job has been successfully completed all must go!
-Decluttering and organising feels like a breath of fresh air, and means less time spent searching and more time being productive.
+And yes, there are a lot of creatives out there that need the explosion of stationary, papers, pens and folders around them.
+The important thing, however, is for those to be present only during the actual creative process.
+After a job has been successfully completed, all must go!
+To organise and declutter feels like a breath of fresh air, it means less time spent searching and more time being productive.
 So, how to start organising your workspace?

 Image Source: Pinterest

 Light-Remember light is important, the closer you are to natural light the better.
 It provides energy and is also better for your eyesight.
 If you are however a night owl, substitute a desk lamp for a freestanding adjustable floor lamp instead.
 Or a nice pendant.
-This would save you space and still give plenty of light.
+Temza design studio love this Balancer by Northern!
+Not only this lamp offers a combination of light, geometry and style, the brightness is also both diffuse and direct, adjustable for your working and lighting needs.
+This would help you organise, save space and still give plenty of light.

-Allocate cleaning time and make this part of your weekly routine.
+Allocate cleaning time for your workspace and make this part of your weekly routine.
 Clear, declutter, reorganise.
 Be intentional about continuing to sort and discard documents once they’ve served their purpose.